kunigami/kunigami.github.io/blog/_posts/2023-07-10-on-lifetime.md

 * Image formats
 * Markdown

-**External links** are most likely to be broken since people change domains, restructure their URL or simply delete the page without any putting any migration in place.
+**External links** are most likely to be broken since people change domains, restructure their URL or simply delete the page without putting any migration in place.
 I mostly use external links as reference and they should not impact the content of the post, since they are in theory self-sufficient.
 We can think of dead links as reference to books that went out of print.

 **GitHub Pages** hosts my site and integrates with *Jekyll* by running it on markdown sources in my repository.
 Even if GitHub itself lasts a long time, it could decide to shut down pages at any moment.
 My hope is that porting static pages to a self-hosted environment wouldn't be too hard, but it would sure make deployment more cumbersome.